-Judgment questions Descriptive questions Does the paper have a In just one or two sentences, state what position you think the writer is thesis statement?
-Is the taking.
-Place stars around the sentence that you think presents the thesis clear? thesis.
-Is the paper clearly On the back of this sheet, make an outline of the paper. organized?
-Does the writer use List the kinds of evidence used to support the writer's argument.
-Which evidence effectively to pieces of evidence do you think are the strongest?
-Which are the support the argument? weakest?
-Is the paper clearly Highlight (in color) any passages that you had to read more than once written throughout? to understand what the writer was saying.
-How persuasive is the After reading the paper, do you agree or disagree with the writer's argument? position?
+Judgment questions Descriptive questions Does the paper have a thesis statement?
+Is the thesis clear?
+In just one or two sentences, state what position you think the writer is taking.
+Place stars around the sentence that you think presents the thesis.
+Is the paper clearly organized?
+On the back of this sheet, make an outline of the paper.
+Does the writer use evidence effectively to List the kinds of evidence used to support the support the argument? writer's argument.
+Which pieces of evidence do you think are the strongest?
+Which are the weakest?
+Is the paper clearly written throughout?
+Highlight (in color) any passages that you had to read more than once to understand what the writer was saying.
+How persuasive is the argument?
+After reading the paper, do you agree or disagree with the writer's position?
 Why or why not?

-Monitor the peer review.
+- Monitor the peer review.
 Scholars advocate that, during in-class peer review sessions, instructors circulate among groups, answering questions and providing guidance as necessary (Hansen & Liu, 2005; Topping, 2009).
-If students are working in groups, it may also be beneficial to appoint a "group manager" to keep the group on task and to raise questions to the instructor (Hansen & Liu, 2005).

-3. Ensure that peer-review groups have time to provide verbal feedback and to discuss themes that emerged from the feedback process.
+If students are working in groups, it may also be beneficial to appoint a "group manager" to keep the group on task and to raise questions to the instructor (Hansen & Liu, 2005). - 3.
+Ensure that peer-review groups have time to provide verbal feedback and to discuss themes that emerged from the feedback process.
 Remember that "verbal explanation, analysis and suggestions for revision are necessary elements of the feedback process," which necessitates some face-to-face discussion (van den Berg et al., 2006, p.
 34).
 In one study, researchers found that written feedback tends to focus on content and style, while verbal feedback is more likely to offer arguments for evaluative comments, to ask questions about the text, and to propose revisions (van den Berg et al., 2006).